moggieuk/Happy-Hare/doc/leds.md

 To change the default effect for the per-gate LEDs you edit `default_gate_effect` in the macro variables in `mmu_software.cfg` and for the default exit LED, you can edit `default_exit_effect`.
 These effects can be any named effect you define, the built-in functional defaults, on, off, or even an RGB color specification in the form `red,green,blue` e.g. `0.5,0,0.5` would be 50% intensity red and blue with no green.

-Happy Hare has an empirical command to control LEDs:
+Happy Hare also has an empirical command to control LEDs:

 ```yaml
 > MMU_LED